Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Introduction

-The study provides several important contributions to current study of applied LLMs.
-First, a primary contribution at the intersection of LLMs and classrooms, it evaluates LLMs using outcome-based criteria rather than human preference alone (see sections \ref{sec:vams} and \ref{sec:rubrics}).
-Second, it directly quantifies a novel gap between LLM execution of downstream tasks and the \emph{intended impact} (see section \ref{sec:discalign}).
-Third, using ensembling, we test whether LLM idiosyncratic competence (by weighting models by ``pedagogy expertise'' on benchmarks) or shared pretraining (by using consensus/unanimity) mitigates misalignment.
-Finally, it decomposes the variance in misalignment attributable to the two levers practitioners most often control, model choice and prompt choice, with a method that can be generalized to other alignment studies.
+The study provides several important contributions to the current study of applied LLMs.
+First, it directly quantifies a novel gap between LLM execution of downstream tasks and the \emph{intended impact} (see section \ref{sec:discalign}).
+Then, using ensembling, we test whether LLM idiosyncratic competence (by weighting models by ``pedagogy expertise'' on benchmarks) or shared pretraining (by using consensus/unanimity) mitigates misalignment.
+Finally, we decompose the variance in misalignment attributable to the two levers practitioners most often control, model choice and prompt choice, with a method that can be generalized to other alignment studies.

-Across analyses, a consistent picture emerges that parallels recent results in LLM-enabled scientific discovery: models can converge on confident, mutually reinforcing judgments that are poorly tethered to the underlying target.
-In classrooms, this means that ``knowledge'' of pedagogical concepts does not reliably translate into the ``wisdom'' to discern what is relevant to human student learning.
+A key contribution is the general methodological framework we use for measuring LLM alignment in high-noise contexts where strong experimental controls may not be feasible: